jfly/shtuff/README.md

 $ make release-patch
 ```

-and wait for Travis to deploy to [PyPi](https://pypi.org/project/shtuff/)!
+and wait for the automated deploy to [PyPi](https://pypi.org/project/shtuff/)!